Easy Homemade Biscuits

 Like good dinner rolls or garlic bread, biscuits go with just about any main course you can imagine.
 For some people, homemade biscuits are a must-have at every dinner!
 These are a few tasty recipes that we like with biscuits:

-• Crockpot Chicken: Crockpot recipes tend to be heavy on scrumptious pan juices, making them perfect for serving with biscuits.
-Try this Crockpot Mississippi Chicken for a weeknight dinner the family will crave.
+• Chicken: This crockpot Mississippi chicken has plenty of delicious sauce, perfect for serving with biscuits.
+Also, try this Southern chicken with biscuits for a weeknight dinner the family will crave.

 Biscuits on a table.
 Two have been split onto small plates.
 One is topped with sausage gravy, and one is topped with white gravy.

-• Freezing Baked Biscuits: Let the biscuits cool to room temperature first.
+• Freeze.
+Let the biscuits cool to room temperature first.
 Then, wrap each biscuit in plastic wrap or foil.
-Place the wrapped biscuits in a freezer bag, mark with the date, and store for about 3 months.
+Place the wrapped biscuits in a freezer bag, mark them with the date, and store them for about 3 months.
 Thaw before reheating.

 A pile of homemade biscuits on a platter, resting on a blue-and-white striped napkin.
 A wire basket of eggs and glass bottles of milk are in the background of the shot.